Drama Games to Foster Participation in Primary Schools - Amsterdam

 Continue reading: Discover the learning outcomes and the tentative schedule of this course.

-Course categories: Creativity and Soft Skills and Arts and Wellbeing
+Course category: Creativity and Soft Skills

 Creativity and Soft Skills: By fostering critical thinking and communicative abilities, an educator can develop better relationships with students, colleagues, and students’ parents, thus obtaining higher learning outcomes.
 If you want to expand both your creative thinking and storytelling skills, you should check out our Creativity and Soft Skills courses.
 They can help you design stimulating activities which aim to promote entrepreneurship and collaboration among your students.